 It's been a bad day at work.
 The kids have been misbehaving all day.
 You're stressed.
 How do you deal with it?
 Maybe by gobbling an extra piece of fried chicken?
 Or reaching into the bag of chips while zoning out in front of the television?
 Perhaps by snuggling up with a container of ice cream and spoon in bed?
 We've all caught ourselves giving into emotional eating.

 And yet we also know that we can't lose weight without limiting the calories that pass our lips.
 So how do you move beyond emotional eating -- using food to fix feelings of anxiety, anger, or frustration?
 And how do you keep your kids from falling into the same trap?

 Emotional eating tends to be a habit, and like any habit can be broken.
 It may be difficult, especially if you've been doing it a long time, but it is possible.

 Weight problems often run in families, so the easiest way to tackle emotional eating is together as a family.
-It's unrealistic to expect an overweight child to stop binge-eating snacks and junk food when other people in the household are doing it.
+It's unrealistic to expect an overweight child to stop binge-eating snacks and junk food when other people in the household are doing the same thing.

-Here are four tips to help you and your family to curb emotional eating.
+Here are four tips to help you and your family curb emotional eating.

 1. Set up a healthy home environment.